risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-gcs.md

 ---
 id: ingest-from-gcs
 title: Ingest data from Google Cloud Storage
-description: Ingest data from Google Cloud Storage
+description: Ingest data from Google Cloud Storage into RisingWave using a SQL command.
 slug: /ingest-from-gcs
 ---